kempniu/kodivc/README.md

 Below is an exhaustive list of commands which can be used with a multiplier:

-* _UP_
+* _UPWARDS_
-* _DOWN_
+* _DOWNWARDS_
 * _LEFT_
 * _RIGHT_
 * _NEXT_
 * _PREVIOUS_

-To use a multiplier, say it after the command, e.g. _"NEXT FOUR"_ will skip four items ahead, _"DOWN THREE RIGHT FIVE"_ will go down three times and then right five times etc.
+To use a multiplier, say it after the command, e.g. _"NEXT FOUR"_ will skip four items ahead, _"DOWNWARDS THREE RIGHT FIVE"_ will go down three times and then right five times etc.

 ### Spelling mode (Frodo onwards only) ###